Bergvca/bergvca.github.io/_posts/2019-04-13-gmail-analysis.md

 <img src="/media/img/searchdontsort.jpg" style="height: 100%;width: 100%;">

 In the beginning there was spam.
 Cheap, unpersonalised, mass-sent junk mail, easily defeated by simple [Bayesian Filters](https://en.wikipedia.org/wiki/Naive_Bayes_spam_filtering).
 Over the years spammers improved and an arms race between spammers and spam filters was started.
-Spam was to me never more then a minor nuisance, and when gmail was launched, and all of google's might was put into the race spam in your inbox became virtually extinct.
-Now I don't even remember what an email for "ch3aP V1agrA" email looks like.
+Spam was to me never more then a minor nuisance, and when gmail was launched, all of google's might was put into the race and spam in your inbox became virtually extinct.
+Now I don't even remember what a "ch3aP V1agrA" email looks like.

 Does this mean my inbox is empty?
 No. In fact I feel I receive more unwanted mail than ever.
 With the internet being more and more intertwined in our lives, we drop our email addresses with more and more companies, whom in turn have started sending "promotions", and "updates" more and more frequent.
 Even though they usually contain an "unsubscribe" option which I sometimes spend some time clicking through, these mailing lists have become a bigger source of irritation than spam ever was.